 I know now where I am passionate, where my gifts are and how I can leverage those in the world.
 I had more experience now to know what it feels like to "lose track of time" when working on things.
 I GET to get out of bed in the morning and inspire people to live courageously with their time left on earth.
 So the question was - how was I going to use those gifts every day in my 40+ hours while the kids are at school?

 I wanted to fully capitalize on that and took the leap.
-I started my own business (Core Strategic Solutions) and partnered with another (The Restoration Project) to lean into my gifts.
+I started my own business (Core Strategic Solutions) to lean into my gifts.
 Back to my why and being that example for my kids - this was another way to show my kids how, where and why to lean into your core values.
 Were people surprised?
 Absolutely.
 After 18+ years of being in a corporate setting with comfort, stability and (some) predictability, why would you do that?
 Read all of the above.
 I have one life to live and those 40+ hours a week WILL make a difference for me and for my kids!
 All while having more energy and excitement because I was closely aligned with my gifts and allowing that to flow.
 Giving my best self at work, and giving my best self at home.